“Nobody wants to be born here. And as far back as I can remember, I always wanted to get out.”

 DIRECTOR'S STATEMENT

 My favorite thing to do as a kid was to watch the same movies over and over again, climb up the willow tree on the side of the house and sit, drifting into fantasy for hours.
 Movies expanded my mind to wild realities so far away from the small town where I lived, from the conditions of my working-class upbringing.
-Ever since, I have indulged in uniting the mundane and the fantastical, grand visions of people’s inner worlds playing out on screen.
-The greatest challenge and even greater pleasure I have as a filmmaker is to take these reflections, dreams and memories and weave them together in an offering of truth, whatever that may be.
+The greatest challenge, and even greater pleasure, that I have as a filmmaker is to take these reflections, dreams and memories and weave them together in an offering of truth, whatever that may be.

-Wild Ones challenged me to create a cast of characters defined by their social environment and engage with how they rebel against its limitations.
-Five friends who take on the most dangerous challenge they have ever known in order to make a better life.
-We watch the crew navigate new opportunities while witnessing their ruptured friendships struggling to transition from adolescence to adulthood.
+WILD ONES challenged me to create a cast of characters defined by their social environment and engage with how they rebel against its limitations.
+Five best friends who take on the most dangerous challenge they have ever known in order to make a better life.
+We watch them navigate new opportunities while witnessing their ruptured friendships struggle to transition from adolescence to adulthood.
 How can they be vulnerable?
 How can they confront and accept change?
 How can they find purpose while participating in the myriad struggles of everyday life?

 SUPPORT